The Staffy X Kelpie: The Australian Mix Breed Profile

 PRO TIP: Don’t mix up the Staffordshire Bull Terrier and the American Staffordshire terrier.
 While similar, these are two distinct breeds!
 Staffies are smaller and slightly less stocky, while American terriers are larger, heavier and look more like the American pit bull.

 Staffies are friendly, but also tend to love a challenge.
 While these dogs aren’t aggressive, they don’t back down if they feel another dog is picking a fight.
-To avoid any issues, any Staffy -or a mix- should be properly socialized and trained in recall.
+To avoid any issues, any Staffy -or a mix- should be properly socialised and trained in recall.

 Considering its two parent breeds, the Kelpie x Staffy mix is a loyal dog that enjoys being active and spending time with family.
-However, the Kelpie and the Staffy have very different social traits, since the Staffy loves to welcome people and doesn’t mind being the centre of attention.
+However, the Kelpie and the Staffy have very different social traits, since the Staffy loves to welcome people and doesn’t mind being the center of attention.
 Because of that, it’s not possible to know whether your new mixed puppy will be outgoing or not.
 A good rule of thumb, even if you’re adopting a purebred puppy, is meeting its parents.
-While part of a dog’s behaviour is based on its socialization, some of its natural tendencies and character come from its parents.
+While part of a dog’s behaviour is based on its socialisation, some of its natural tendencies and character come from its parents.